goldenturd33/CryptoBling/README.md

 # CryptoBling
-An app that connects people to sell or purchase property with cryptocurrency only
+An app that connects people to sell or purchase personal goods with cryptocurrency only